 Creamy Garlic Chicken Bites are a dish I have grown to trust over the years, and Chef Thomas keeps coming back to them because they deliver steady flavor with very little fuss.
 I know how they cook and how the sauce behaves, which makes dinner feel more manageable.

 The sauce feels creamy without being too heavy, and the garlic gives a clear, savory note.
 The steps are straightforward, and most of the work happens in one pan.
-It fits evenings when time is short but I still want something comforting.
+It fits evenings when time is short but I still want something comforting, especially when paired with a simple vegetable side like crispy oven roasted cauliflower to keep the meal balanced without adding extra work.

 This is what I cook when I want something easy that still feels like a proper meal.